Traditional Enterprise Application to the Azure Cloud, managed via Farmer

 let main args = runOrDefault args

-Now, if you run dotnet build and dotnet run, you should see that the both targets, Infrastructure and DeployDatabase, are being called.
+Now, if you run dotnet build and dotnet run, you should see that both targets, Infrastructure and DeployDatabase, are being called.

 Creating the database server with an empty database